Quick Facts

 - Preferred Timing: Once weekly on a consistent schedule

-- Administration Notes: Slow dose escalation is commonly used to improve tolerability
+- Administration Notes: Gradual dose escalation is commonly utilized to improve gastrointestinal tolerability.

 - Product Strength: 6.00 mg/mL

-- Typical Delivered Amount: Start at 1 mg/week
+- Typical Delivered Amount: Escalating weekly doses beginning at lower levels

 - Frequency: Weekly